CommunityToolkit/WindowsCommunityToolkit/docs/animations/ParallaxService.md

 However, the way the two are used is different.
 Unlike the ParallaxService, the ParallaxView is a control hosting the background element.
 This control ties the scroll position of a foreground element, such as a list, to a background element, such as an image.
 As you scroll through the foreground element, it animates the background element to create a parallax effect.
 To use the ParallaxView control, you provide a Source element, a background element, and set the VerticalShift (for vertical scrolling) and/or HorizontalShift (for horizontal scrolling) properties to a value greater than zero.
 To create a parallax effect, the ParallaxView must be behind the foreground element.

-Here is an example of using the ParallaxView:
+Here is an example of using the ParallaxView

 ```xaml
 <Grid>